 - Foot shape toe box offers more room to breathe

 - Interior Flex Grooves in the midsole for a smoother ride

 Reviewers continue to love the things that make the Torin popular.
 The well-padded midsole, comfortably soft yet supportive cushioning, and very responsive A-Bound material, all make up the 3.0.
 The 3.0 revises what needed fixing and keeps everything else that worked so flawlessly.
 For road runners - especially those who need a bit of extra space width-wise - the Torin is an excellent choice.

-If you’re seeking a highly-cushioned neutral shoe, consider the Torin 3.0.
+If you’re seeking a highly-cushioned neutral shoe, consider the Altra Torin 3.0.
 There’s little to improve upon with this shoe.
 Lighter, more flexible, and more breathable than its predecessor it’s easy to see why it’s so well-loved.